juliettech13/aragonOSx-sdk-demo/README.md

       graphqlNodes: [
         {
           url:
-            'https://subgraph.satsuma-prod.com/aragon/core-goerli/api' // this will change based on the chain you're using },
+            'https://subgraph.satsuma-prod.com/aragon/osx-goerli/api' // this will change based on the chain you're using (osx-mainnet alternatively)
+        },
       ],
     };